5 Easy Ways to Get Out of a Parking Ticket

 Yes, "there's an app for that," even when it comes to fighting parking tickets.
 The #1 choice for managing and disputing parking tickets is Winit for Android and iOS users.
 Just take a photo of your ticket and submit any evidence you may have to the app, and their team will get on it.
 They won't charge you unless your ticket is dismissed.
 It's simple, quick, and they've saved their users more than 6 million bucks, so it's worth a shot!

 Hit the Books

 You were a good student, right?
-Well get back to your studies and read up on how to beat the system with Beat That Parking Ticket by Haskell Nussbaum.
-Billed as, "A complete reference guide for fighting tickets, whether by mail, web or in person," this paperback is filled with useful information and tactics to get out of your parking ticket from cover-to-cover.
+Well, get back to your studies and read up on how to beat the system with Beat That Parking Ticket by Haskell Nussbaum.
+Described as, "A complete reference guide for fighting tickets, whether by mail, web or in person," this paperback is filled with useful information and tactics to get out of your parking ticket from cover-to-cover.
 And you thought the Harry Potter books were page-turners!